 3. Address Liability Concerns at Each Design Stage

 Consider potential liability issues at every stage of the design process.
-Yes, it may be costly to consider alternative designs or implementing other safety-related components, but recalls and liability claims may be even more expensive.
+Yes, it may be costly to consider alternative designs or implementing other safety-related components like health and safety in Hamilton, but recalls and liability claims may be even more expensive.

 There are three types of defects that can lead to product liability claims:

 - Manufacturing: A defect in the manufacturing process.
 This can affect a single item, or an entire batch of products.